Abhyankar's conjectures in Galois theory: Current status and future directions: Ramification Theory

 \section{Ramification Theory}

 In this section, we describe results, current research, and open problems in ramification theory.
 The topic of ramification theory plays a role in the discussion of Abhyankar's Inertia Conjecture in Section \ref{SConj2}.
 As seen in Sections \ref{Sbouwpriesconstraint} and \ref{Sconstraint}, the structure of inertia groups of covers may depend on more subtle information about the ramification filtration.
+Throughout this chapter, $k$ is an algebraically closed field of characteristic $p$.

 Ramification theory also plays a role in understanding the structure of fundamental groups.
 The reason for this is that the higher ramification groups of a Galois cover $\phi:Y \to X$ determine the genus of $Y$.
 Thus they give information about the $p$-rank of $Y$, which in turn describes the maximal unramified elementary abelian $p$-group cover of $Y$.